 In this painting I used the color yellow-green with its compliment red-violet.

-I softened colors with white and got myself a lovely rose painting.
+White softened the colors for a lovely rose painting.

-Here I use the same two compliments as in the rose painting.
+Here I used the same two compliments as the rose painting.

 But to give the painting more variety, I added a color next to each compliment.

-This gave me some brighter colors for the highlights by adding lemon yellow.
+This gave me some brighter colors for the highlights by adding yellow.

 A split compliment color scheme uses the colors on each side of the direct compliment.

-I chose orange with new gamboge and ultramarine blue as the complement.
+Here I chose orange and new gamboge yellow with ultramarine blue.

 Complimentary colors are any two colors directly across from each other on the color wheel.

 Move two spaces left or right for your third color.